 - There was a rise in devotion among people.

-- People adopted the loving and open-minded approach to faith and religion.
+- People adopted a loving and open-minded approach to faith and religion.

 - It resulted in equality, and evil practices like the caste system were brought to an end.